FAQ

 Do you take design requests?

-I’m always happy to hear suggestions for future pattern designs, but be aware my head is absolutely stuffed with my own ideas.
+I’m always happy to hear suggestions for future pattern designs, but I do not take requests.
+My head is absolutely stuffed with my own ideas.
 I’m telling you, it’s chaos in there, with a million possible designs all jostling for first place!
 Oh for more time.

 Do you take custom orders or sell ready-made items?

-Right now time does not allow for any commissions or custom orders.
-I am up to my eyeballs in my own projects.
+No, sorry!
+I am up to my eyeballs in my own design projects.
 Occasionally I might list some samples or needle books in the shop, and if I ever do I’ll be sure to announce it on all my channels.
 If you would like to find someone who sells handmade items made from mmmcrafts patterns, a great place to start is the mmmakers list on my site.

 Do you sell kits to go with your patterns?

-I only sell patterns at the moment.
-However, there are two US vendors I’ve worked closely with to supply patternless kits for my ornament series.
+I only sell patterns at this time.
+However, there is a US vendor I’ve worked closely with to supply patternless kits for my ornament series.
 For the kits, I personally choose the colors, make the samples, and provide detailed color guides.
-In turn, Benzie Design and Felt On The Fly provide you bundled kits which go with my guides.
+In turn, Benzie Design provides you delightful bundled kits and optional notions which go with my guides.

 Can you recommend international sources for supplies?